gwu-libraries/sfm-ui/docs/userguide.rst

   * Select the file type you want (.csv is recommended; .xlsx types will also be easily accessible).

   * Select the export file size you want, based on number of posts per file.
-Note that larger file sizes will take longer to download.
+You may want to select a number of posts that will work the program that you will be loading the data into, e.g., Excel.

   * Select Deduplicate if you only want one instance of every post.
 This will clean up your data, but will make the export take longer.

   * Item start date/end date allow you to limit the export based on the date each post was created.
+Note that the date you enter will be in the local timezone.
+The date in posts may be in a different timezone, e.g., UTC.
+Appropriate adjustments will be made to account for this.

   * Harvest start date/end date allow you to limit the export based on the harvest dates.